akkeris/docs/addons/securekey.md

 ### Provisioning the add-on

-Seucre Key can be attached to an application using the CLI, UI or Platform Apps API:
+Secure Key can be attached to an application using the CLI, UI or Platform Apps API:

 ```shell
 aka addons:create securekey:fortnightly -a [appname-spacename]